NE

 Housing in Bellevue runs a wider range than most people expect — from well-maintained post-war ranches and split-levels in established neighborhoods to newer construction closer to Highway 370.
 Prices are among the most accessible in the metro, and BAH rates for Offutt cover real housing here without much stretch.
 For buyers who prioritize commute time and price point over suburban newness, Bellevue wins the math on both.

 Schools are Bellevue Public Schools — a district with deep roots and a close relationship with the military community it has served for generations.
 Multiple elementary schools feed into a well-established middle and high school pathway.
-If schools are part of your decision, the full breakdown is in my Omaha School District Guide.

 Food & Local Anchors